 Baby Kale Salad with Sweet Balsamic Vinaigrette

 - 1/2 cup chopped walnuts (or substitute any other nut or seed)

 - 2 tablespoons date paste (or substitute maple syrup)

 - 1/4 teaspoon pepper

-- Add the date paste, balsamic vinegar, extra virgin olive oil, salt, pepper and chives to an airtight container and shake until the dressing is well mixed and thickens slightly.
+- Add the date paste, balsamic vinegar, extra virgin olive oil, salt, pepper and chives to a large bowl.

 - Add the baby kale and walnuts, then toss to coat evenly.

 - Serve immediately or store in the fridge for up to three hours.